CAFM-Blog.de | Accounting: The most important things for legally compliant bookkeeping [Update!]

 Chart of Accounts and Account Plan

-The chart of accounts and the Account Plan are essential tools for structured bookkeeping.
+The chart of accounts and the account plan are essential tools for structured bookkeeping.
 The chart of accounts defines the structure of the accounts used in bookkeeping, while the account plan defines the individual accounts and their numbering.
 Proper organization of bookkeeping is crucial for the accuracy and reliability of a company's financial information.
 When creating a chart of accounts and an account plan, it is important to create a clear and logical structure that meets the specific requirements of the company.

 Journal Entries